openmobilityfoundation/mobility-data-specification/provider/README.md

 or the hour is not yet in the past `/status_changes` shall return a `404 Not Found` error.

 Without an `event_time` query parameter, `/status_changes` shall return a `400 Bad Request` error.

 [Top][toc]

+## Reports

+Reports are information that providers can send back to agencies containing aggregated information of data that is not contained within other MDS endpoints.

+The authenticated reports endpoint allows a user to pass in some parameters and get trip counts in the response.

+### Response

+**Endpoint:** `/reports`
+**Method:** `GET`
+**[Beta feature][beta]:** Yes (as of 1.1.0)
+**Schema:** TBD when out of beta
+**`data` Payload:** `{ "reports": [] }`, an array of objects with the following structure

+TBD

+### Response Schema

+TBD

+### Parameters

+TBD

+### Data Redaction

+Some combinations of parameters may return a small count of trips, which could increase a privacy risk of re-identification.
+To correct for that, Reports does not return data below a certain count of results.
+This is called k-anonymity, and the threshold is set at a k-value of 10.

+If the query returns less than 10 trips in its count, then a rows value number of -1 is returned.

+The k-value used is always returned in the `/reports` endpoint response to provide important context for the data consumer on the data redaction that is occuring.

+[Top][toc]